Welcome to the Pasternack Lab.

 For more information on the science and activity behind the gravel augmentation project shown in the video above, see the gravel/cobble injection web page.

-"Water in Popular Culture" is is the class I am teaching for Fall 2013
+"Water in Popular Culture" is a general education class I will teach in Fall 2014

 - Today I embark on the next stage of teaching evolution- flipping the classroom!
 I am video podcasting all lectures for HYD143 and then hosting in class assignments with more direct interaction.
 Now anyone in the world can view the educational video podcasts for free on this website.
 Enjoy.